muratk5n/thirdwave/en/README.md

 A lot of the black cultural artifacts have Southern flavor (ie American), repackaged.
 The showy parts were created so mainstream could play Dances with Wolves with it.
-It is hilarious I refer to it but may not be beneficial for its supposed owners.
+It is hilarious I refer to them but may not be beneficial for its supposed owners.

 ---